-Local CoSA sites operate autonomously, some under the umbrella of larger sponsoring organizations such as the Mennonite Central Committee of Ontario/Calgary, Salvation Army, Community Chaplaincy; others as stand-alone non-profits or registered charities, all governed by a volunteer steering committee and/or board of directors and independently funded.
+Local CoSA sites operate autonomously, some under the umbrella of larger sponsoring organizations such as Mennonite Central Committee in Ontario or Calgary, the Salvation Army, Community Chaplaincy; others as stand-alone non-profits or registered charities, all governed by a volunteer steering committee and/or board of directors and independently funded.

 Although CoSA sites operate independently, they all share common values and principles of no more victims, and the fundamental dignity of all human beings – no one is disposable.
 All CoSA sites in Canada also endorse a number of commonalities that guide standards of practice including:

 - Support, Accountability and Confidentiality

 - Safety and Risk Recognition